phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ## Push message arrives with app in foreground

-- The push plugin receives the data from the remote push service and calls all of your `notification`  event handlers.
+- The push plugin receives the data from the remote push service and calls all of your `on('notification')`  event handlers.
-- The message is *not* displayed in the devices notification center as that is not normal behaviour for Android or iOS.
+- The message is *not* displayed in the devices' notification center, as that is not normal behaviour for Android or iOS.

 ## Push message arrives with app in background

-- The push plugin receives the data from the remote push service and checks to see if there is a title or message in the data received.
-If there is then the message will be displayed in the devices notification center.
+- The push plugin receives the data from the remote push service and checks to see if there is a title or message in the received data object.
+If there is, then the message will be displayed in the devices notification center.
 - Then the push plugin checks to see if the app is running.
-If the user has killed the application then no further processing of the push data will occur.
+If the user has killed the application, then no further processing of the push data will occur.
 - If the app is running in the background the push plugin then checks to see if `content-available` exists in the push data.
-- If `content-available` is set to `1` then the plugin calls all of your `notification` event handlers.
+- If `content-available` is set to `1`, then the plugin calls all of your `notification` event handlers.

 ## User clicks on notification in notification center